 Dark Chocolate Bailey’s Irish Cream Cupcakes

 Shame on me!
 If I were you, I’d be pointing your finger at me in shame with a look of utter disapproval.
 Why?
 Because it has been far too long since I’ve baked and posted a cupcake recipe.
 Me!
 The girl who owns cupcake t-shirts, a cupcake Tiffany necklace, cupcake dessert plates, and the list goes on.
 Well, the dry spell ends here.
-Today I plead for forgiveness with this dark chocolate Bailey’s Irish cream cupcake recipe.
+Today I plead for forgiveness with these Dark Chocolate Bailey’s Irish Cream Cupcakes.
 A gift for you, from me, on Valentine’s Day.

 I stumbled upon this recipe on Tutti Dolci as I was perusing the long list of food blogs that I love.
 Laura, the baking mastermind behind Tutti Dolci, is a girl that I could seriously see myself becoming friends with.
 She believes that dessert should come first.
 I mean, that right there is my life’s motto.
 Eat dessert first!
 Laura clearly knows what she’s talking about.

-I decided to make Laura’s Bailey’s Irish Cream Cupcakes for the Super Bowl party that I co-hosted with my girlfriend.
+I decided to make Tutti Dolci’s Bailey’s Irish Cream Cupcakes for the Super Bowl party that I co-hosted with my girlfriend.
 Being the queen of adaptation, I made a few minor changes.

 I made these cupcakes with Hershey’s special dark cocoa powder.
 The result was a rich, chocolatey cupcake the color of dark espresso.